Riccardo-Biasissi/Scientific_Computing/task01/Almalinux9_Docker_viaUbuntu2204.md

 ```
 docker run --name almaLinux_container AlmaLinux:9
 ```
 you will find this container in the “Containers” section in the previously mentioned sidebar menu.
 Click on the “Containers” to see a list of all containers.
-To launch our `almalinux_container`, press the play button under “Actions”.
+To launch the freshly created `almalinux_container`, press the play button under “Actions”.
 Next to it, there is an option button from which you can open a terminal.

-You can verify we are actually using an AlmaLinux distribution by entering in its terminal:
+Verify we are actually using an AlmaLinux distribution by entering in its terminal:
 ```
 cat /etc/os-release
 ```